L-Carnitine 6000mg/10mL

 ACH Bank Transfer Cash App Debit

-For Research Use Only.
-Not for human consumption.
+Laboratory Research Use Only.
 Not for use in diagnostic procedures.
-This product is solely intended for research purposes as a chemical reference compound.
-Its designation permits its use exclusively for in vitro testing and laboratory experimentation.
-All information provided on our website is purely educational.
-By law, any form of bodily introduction of this product into humans or animals is strictly prohibited.
-It should only be handled by licensed and qualified professionals.
-This product is neither a drug, food, nor cosmetic, and must not be misrepresented, misused, or mislabeled as such.
+This product is solely intended for controlled in vitro laboratory research as a chemical reference compound.
+Product information is provided for educational and documentation purposes.
+It should only be handled by qualified laboratory professionals and must not be misrepresented, misused, or mislabeled as a drug, food, cosmetic, or medical device.
 By purchasing from Panda Peptides, you acknowledge that you are acquiring a research chemical.

 L-Carnitine is a quaternary ammonium compound (CAS 541-15-1) biosynthesized from lysine and methionine, molecular weight 161.2 Da.
 It transports long-chain fatty acids into mitochondria for beta-oxidation.
 Research examines its role in cellular energy metabolism and lipid utilization.
-Research compound — for laboratory use only.
+Research compound — not for human use.

 Compound Specifications